kidistb/Prog-272-Beyene/README.md

 It should be easy.
 Very easy.

-This is a file for prog 272
+This is a file for prog 272.
-try to push again
+Try to push again